xuankimtran/docs-1/pages/katalon-studio/videos/create_test_case_record_playback.md

 3. To start recording a test case, click on the **Record** button.

-4. Execute all your test steps on the browser.
+4. Execute all your test steps in the browser.
 Katalon Studio records all the actions you perform on the browser.

 5. You can **Stop** or **Pause** recording if needed.
 When you are done with recording, click **OK** to save the recorded actions into Katalon Studio.